Close

 For Kids and Teens

-• Unrealistic Expectations: Kids who spend too much time online might start to build up certain expectations of how others should act that don’t match real-life conditions.
+• Unrealistic Expectations: Kids who spend too much time online might start to build up certain expectations of how others should act that don’t match conditions outside of the online world.

 • Confusion Between Reality and the Virtual World: They may start to confuse the real and virtual worlds, not understanding or living by real-world expectations and rules.